Azure/azure-saas/README.md

 https://www.onsubscriber.com/iamnickpinheiro

 ## Downloads
-How to Build a SaaS Service on Azure (Slide Deck)
 https://app-provider-dev-001.azurewebsites.net/resources
+- How to Build a SaaS Service on Azure (Webinar Slide Deck)
+- Multitenant SaaS Micrososervice Architecture Diagram

 ## License
 The Azure SaaS Development Kit is licensed under the MIT license.
 See the LICENSE file for more details.